Enola Gay: Restoration

 Restoration of the bomber began on 5 December 1984, at the Paul E. Garber Preservation, Restoration, and Storage Facility in Suitland-Silver Hill, Maryland.
 The propellers that were used on the bombing mission were later shipped to Texas A&M University.
 One of these propellers was trimmed to 12.5 ft for use in the university's Oran W. Nicks Low Speed Wind Tunnel.
 The lightweight aluminum variable-pitch propeller is powered by a 1,250 kVA electric motor, providing a wind speed up to 200 mph.
 Two engines were rebuilt at Garber and two at San Diego Air & Space Museum.
 Some parts and instruments had been removed and could not be located.
 Replacements were found or fabricated, and marked so that future curators could distinguish them from the original components.

+Exhibition controversy

-Exhibition controversyEnola Gay became the center of a controversy at the Smithsonian Institution when the museum planned to put its fuselage on public display in 1995 as part of an exhibit commemorating the 50th anniversary of the atomic bombing of Hiroshima.
+The Enola Gay became the center of a controversy at the Smithsonian Institution when the museum planned to put its fuselage on public display in 1995 as part of an exhibit commemorating the 50th anniversary of the atomic bombing of Hiroshima.
 The exhibit, The Crossroads: The End of World War II, the Atomic Bomb and the Cold War, was drafted by the Smithsonian's National Air and Space Museum staff, and arranged around the restored Enola Gay.